kaidez/kaidez.com/_drafts/2015-06-15-write-code.md

 And I went into the new job with this concern but a funny thing happened.
 I was able to do everything I was asked to do.

-I'm not saying that the bugs were so simple that a five-year old could fix them (they weren't), or that finishing the refactor makes me the world's greatest web developer (it doesn't).
+I'm not saying that the bugs were so easy that a five-year old could fix them (they weren't), or that finishing the refactor makes me the world's greatest web developer (it doesn't).
 I saying to say that I wasn't intimidated by tasks I was given because my skills are better than I'm giving myself credit for.

 ## Why are my skills are better than I'm giving myself credit for?